ricardovdf/CollectionViewCellWithAutoLayout/README.md

 - Accessible and Localized
 - Supports Dynamic Type, users can customize the text size to fit their own needs

+note: This project uses cocoapods so always open the workspace file to build the app

 This project was inspired by [@smileyborg](https://twitter.com/smileyborg).
 Check out the [PureLayout](https://github.com/smileyborg/PureLayout) library and also his github project [TableViewCellWithAutoLayoutiOS8](https://github.com/smileyborg/TableViewCellWithAutoLayoutiOS8).

 ![iPhone 6 landscape](https://github.com/charliebartel/CollectionViewCellWithAutoLayout/blob/master/screenshots/iOS%20Simulator%20Screen%20Shot%20Feb%207,%202015,%208.30.41%20PM.png)